PART 1: PET GROOMING TERMINOLOGY

 The throat of a dog is the area beneath the jaws

 The topline is the line formed by the withers, back loin, and croup.
 The line from the base of the neck to the base of the tail.

-The tuck up is the raised area set behind the last rib.
+The tuck-up is the raised area set behind the last rib.
 On some breeds, this is scissored into the underline of the dog.

 The withers are at the top of the shoulders, they are the highest point along a well-bred dog’s back.

-Dogs, depending on their anatomy, can’t move certain ways comfortably.
-For example, the majority of English Bulldogs or French Bulldogs can’t swim.
+Dogs, depending on their anatomy, can’t move in certain ways comfortably.
+For example, the majority of English Bulldogs and French Bulldogs can’t swim.
 It is important for groomers to understand this as it will make the process of grooming easier for the groomer and the dog being groomed.
 If you attempt to move a dog beyond its physical limitations, it will struggle and make it difficult to groom.

 PART 3: ANIMAL BEHAVIOR, HANDLING, AND RESTRAINT (Include Margi Sirois as authoring as well, parts have been taken from the Veterinary Assistant Animal Behavior Lesson.)

 When you are working with dogs, some of which do not want to be groomed, it is important to be able to read their behavior cues and know how to get the job done even if you must use special handling skills or restraint.
 It is also critical that groomers understand how dogs’ senses differ from humans and how this affects their behavior.